 A solar sail is made up of just such a reflective surface, or several surfaces, depending on the sail’s design.
 When the bright sails face the Sun directly, they are subjected to a steady barrage of photons that reflect off the shiny surfaces and impel the spacecraft forward, away from the Sun.
 By changing the angle of the sail relative the Sun it is possible to affect the direction in which the sail is propelled – just as a sailboat changes the angle of its sails to affect its course.
 It is even possible to direct the spacecraft towards the Sun, rather than away from it, by using the photon’s pressure on the sails to slow down the spacecraft’s speed and bring its orbit closer to the Sun.

 In order for sunlight to provide sufficient pressure to propel a spacecraft forward, a solar sail must capture as much Sunlight as possible.
 This means that the surface of the sail must be big – very big.
-Cosmos 1 is a small solar sail intended only for a short mission.
-Nevertheless, once it spreads its sails even this small spacecraft will be 10 stories tall, as high as the rocket that will launch it.
-Its eight triangular blades are 15 meters (49 feet) in length, and have a total surface area of 600 square meters (6500 square feet).
+Our Cosmos 1 spacecraft, which was lost due to a Russian rocket failure in 2005, was a small solar sail intended only for a short mission.
+Nevertheless, its sails were 10 stories tall, as high as the rocket that launched it.
+Its eight triangular blades were 15 meters (49 feet) in length, and had a total surface area of 600 square meters (6500 square feet).
 This is about one and a half times the size of a basketball court.

 For a true exploration mission the requirements are far greater: when a NASA team in the 1970s, headed by Louis Friedman, suggested using a solar sail spacecraft for a rendezvous with Halley’s comet, they proposed a sail with a surface area of 600,000 square meters (6.5 million square feet).
 This is equivalent to a square of 800 meters (half-mile) by 800 meter – the size of 10 square blocks in New York City!